babcockt18/On-Nonlinearities-in-QML-Paper-Implementation/README.md

 #### Key points:

-- Implements the circuit shown in Fig. 4 using PennyLane.
+- Implements the circuit shown in Fig. 4 of the paper using PennyLane.
-- SWAP operator measurement implemented as shown in Fig. 5 in the paper.
+- SWAP operator measurement implemented as shown in Fig. 5 of the paper.
 - Can be used to implement powers of a state, but convergence is slower than direct QHP algorithm.
 - Related to quantum teleportation algorithm as discussed in Appendix C of the paper.